-Some of the health benefits of seaweed include relief from cancer, obesity, diabetes, influenza, and radiation poisoning.
+Coming to health benefits, seaweed has a plethora of them!
+These include the ability to manage obesity, diabetes, influenza, and radiation poisoning.
 It helps in improving digestive health, dental health, cardiovascular health, and maintaining healthy skin and hair.
 It protects eyes and has anti-coagulant properties.
 It also covers the body’s need for iodine and helps in detoxification.

 Seaweed is a general nomenclature used for a number of species of algae and marine plants that breed in varied water bodies like rivers and oceans.
 They grow in a wide range of sizes from minuscule to gigantic.
 Most of the seaweeds are medium-sized and are available in multiple colors like red, brown, and green.
 They can be spotted ubiquitously on the seashores or coastlines.

 Microscopic seaweed like phytoplankton grows hanging in the water.
 Bigger ones like giant kelp, which is one of the largest plants in the world, grow enormously and stand like an underwater tree with its roots at the foot of the sea.
 Unlike a weed that grows liberally and can be harmful to the area it dwells in, it plays an extremely vital role in marine life.

 |Total lipid (fat) [g]||0.03|